timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 # Why Use TimescaleDB over Relational DBs?

-TimescaleDB offers three key benefits over vanilla PostgreSQL or other traditional RDBMSs for storing time-series data: much higher data ingest rates, equivalent to (much) superior query performance, and time-oriented features.
+TimescaleDB offers three key benefits over vanilla PostgreSQL or other traditional RDBMSs for storing time-series data:
+1. Much higher data ingest rates, especially at larger database sizes.
+2. Query performance ranging from equivalent to _orders of magnitude greater_.
+3. Time-oriented features.

-And because TimescaleDB still allows you to use the full range of PostgreSQL features and tools &mdash; e.g., JOINs with relational tables, geospatial queries via PostGIS, `pg_dump` and `pg_restore`, any connector that speaks PostgreSQL &mdash; there is little reason **not** to use TimescaleDB for storing time-series data within a PostgreSQL database.
+And because TimescaleDB still allows you to use the full range of PostgreSQL features and tools &mdash; e.g., JOINs with relational tables, geospatial queries via PostGIS, `pg_dump` and `pg_restore`, any connector that speaks PostgreSQL &mdash; there is little reason **not** to use TimescaleDB for storing time-series data within a PostgreSQL node.

 ## Much Higher Ingest Rates